 11. OFF-DUTY ACTIVITIES AND EMPLOYMENT (MOONLIGHTING):

-Employment not related to the PHYSICIANs training program is permitted only with writtenapproval of the program director and a copy of the PHYSICIANs medical malpractice insurance.
+Employment not related to the PHYSICIAN's training program is permitted only with written approval of the program director and a copy of the PHYSICIANs medical malpractice insurance.
 The UNIVERSITY can require that the PHYSICIAN be rested and alert while performing their duties.
-The Program Director is responsible for addressing a PHYSICIANs fitness for performance of duties.
-Violation of this policy could result in disciplinary actions up to and including dismissal from the program.
-BY ACGME guidelines, PGY I PHYSICIANS are not permitted to moonlight.
+The Program Director is responsible for addressing a PHYSICIAN's fitness for performance of duties.
+Violation of this policy could result in disciplinary actions up to and dismissal from the program.
+BY ACGME guidelines, PGY 1 PHYSICIANS are not permitted to moonlight.
 Time spent by PHYSICIANS in Internal and External Moonlighting must be counted towards the 80 hour Maximum Weekly Hour Limit.

 12. RESIDENCY CLOSURE / REDUCTION:

 In the event the UNIVERSITY has to reduce the size of a residency program or to close a program, the UNIVERSITY will inform the PHYSICIAN as soon as possible.
-In the event of such a reduction or closure, the UNIVERSITY will allow the PHYSICIAN already in the program to complete their education or assist the PHYSICIAN in enrolling in an ACGME accredited program in which they can continue their education.
+In the event of such a reduction or closure, the UNIVERSITY will allow the PHYSICIAN already in the program to complete their education or provide reasonable assistance to the PHYSICIAN in locating another an ACGME accredited program in which they can continue their education.